 Please note that consulting faculty and academic staff are not eligible to apply.

 It is anticipated that funding decisions will be announced approximately two months after proposal submission.

-Prior to spring quarter 2022, Global Development Research Funding was formerly known as Junior Faculty Research Funding.
+In spring quarter 2022, Global Development Research Funding replaced the Junior Faculty Research Funding window.